syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Get-the-New-Value-and-Old-Value-when-an-Item-is-Selected-in-a-Combobox-Cell.md

 # Get New and Old Value in WinForms GridDataBoundGrid

+This page explains How to Get the New Value and Old Value when an Item is Selected in a Combobox Cell and more details.

+## How to Get the New Value and Old Value when an Item is Selected in a Combobox Cell

 CurrentCellCloseDropDown event gets triggered when a dropdown is closed in a grid cell.
 The new value of ComboBox can be obtained from CurrentCell's Renderer property and old value can be obtained from the grid.

-## How to Get the New Value and Old Value when an Item is Selected in a Combobox Cell

-This page explains about How to Get the New Value and Old Value when an Item is Selected in a Combobox Cell and more details.

 {% tabs %}
 {% highlight c# %}